mitogen-hq/mitogen/docs/index.rst

 The package is written using syntax compatible all the way back to **Python 2.4** released November 2004, making it suitable for managing a fleet of potentially ancient corporate hardware.
-For example econtext can be used out of the box against Red Hat Enterprise Linux 5, released in 2007.
+For example Mitogen can be used out of the box against Red Hat Enterprise Linux 5, released in 2007.

 There is currently no support for Python 3, and no solid plan for supporting it